mauritiusdadd/redmost/README.md

 # pyzui
-A Qt6 GUI interface to do spectroscopic redshift measuremetns
+A Qt6 GUI interface to do spectroscopic redshift measurements